sharmavikashkr/slide_puzzle/README.md

 ---

+## Description

+This is a 4x4 (each tile is an icon) row matching puzzle where you need to match a row with its expected icon to gain score.
+When a row is matched, its tiles are replaced with random icons.
+Catch? the puzzle keeps shuffling at regular intervals.
+This interval can be changed based on the 3 levels that a player can select:

+- _easy (60 seconds)_
+- _medium(45 seconds)_
+- _hard(30 seconds)_

+**Note:** This project can be built for Web, Android, iOs and Windows.

 ## Getting Started 🚀

 To run the project either use the launch configuration in VSCode/Android Studio or use the following command: